mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 require fuel, follow this beacon to the automated refi nery.
 No other course of action will be tolerated.
 This system is under Imperial interdiction.+++

 HullHull
-Reduce the vehicle or drone’s Hull by one.
+Reduce the vehicle or drone's Hull by one.
 If a vehicle runs out of Hull, further Hull hits become hits on the same row of the Internal Damage table (if a vehicle) or Structure hits (if a robot or drone).

 StructureStructure
-Reduce the vehicle or drone’s Structure by one.
+Reduce the vehicle or drone's Structure by one.
 If a vehicle runs out of Structure, it is destroyed.
 If the vehicle is destroyed by an attack that reduces it to a negative Structure score it explodes, doing 4d6 damage to everyone within six meters (including the occupants) and